abzico/mpauthx/README.md

 * `constants` - expose constants mainly used for status code returned from API especially `authorize`.

+# Roadmap

+* [ ] Create a middleware for flexibly plug-in of non-redis DB checking for user record.
+Currently it's fixed to be used with redis.

 # License

 [Apache License 2.0](https://github.com/abzico/mpauthx/blob/master/LICENSE), [abzi.co](https://abzi.co)